-Section
+Section Page

 1. Context 1

-2. Views of parents and staff 1
+2. Views of parents, staff and governors 1

 3. Focus of the inspection 1

 4. Overall findings of the inspection 1

-5. Outcomes for learners 1
+5. Outcomes for learners 2

 6. Quality of provision 2

 7. Leadership and management 2

-8. Overall effectiveness 2
+8. Overall effectiveness 3

-A N
+Appe endices

+A. Health and Safety / Accommodation

+B. Inspection methodology and evidence base

+C. Reporting terms used by the Education and Training Inspectorate